DOWNLOAD COPY OF RULES HERE

 Withdrawal due to disagreement with the placement will not entitle the team to any refund.
 Adjacent age groups may be grouped in the same division.

 5. GUEST PLAYERS

-Guest players will be allowed from within the club from an equal or lower level of play to a total of max number of guest players allowed 4 (8v8) and 7 (11v11).
+Guest players will be allowed from within the club with a max number of guest players allowed 4 (8v8) and 7 (11v11).
 All guest players must have the proper credentials per section 3, above.

 6. CHECK IN